PavanTsappati/Tic-Tac-Toe/README.md

 X will play first.
 Enter a slot number to place X in :
 ---
  └── TicTacToe.java     - Main Java source file

 ```
-  >Built as part of a personal project to learn Java and backend logic.
    >Built as part of a personal project to practice Java programming and basic console game logic.
 ---